 - 2 cups milk

-- salt and pepper
+- Salt and pepper

-- 3 cups chopped, cooked turkey
+- 3 cups cooked, chopped turkey

 - 8 oz egg noodles

 Soften the Vegetables: In a Dutch oven or soup pot over medium heat, melt the butter.
-Add in the onion, carrots & celery and saute until soft, 5-7 minutes.
+Add the carrots, onions and celery and saute until soft, 5-7 minutes.